poball/Reproducible_reserach/PA1_template.md

 filled.data <- data
 filled.data$steps <- mapply(fill.value, filled.data$steps, filled.data$interval)
 ```
-Now, using the filled data set, let's make a histogram of the total number of steps taken each day and calculate the mean and median total number of steps.
+Now, using the filled data set a histogram of the total number of steps taken each day and calculate the mean and median total number of steps.

 ```r